 Baby Brezza Bottles Washer – Main Features

 This portable, specialized dishwasher has four functions: it washes, rinses, sterilizes and dries.
 You can do all four things at once, or choose only one function.
 The washer will accommodate up to 4 bottles at once (any brand will fit).
+You can check some of our top picks for affordable baby bottles here.
 It also has a top rack for tiny stuff such as pump parts, pacifiers, teats, and even small toys.